 By bus

-- 43, 48, 141, 149, 521 (stop London Bridge Station)
+- 43, 48, 141, 149, 521 (London Bridge Station stop)

-- 17, 21, 35, 133, 343, 344, 381 (stop Borough High Street)
+- 17, 21, 35, 133, 343, 344, 381 (Borough High Street stop)

-By boat
+By riverboat

 By car

-Ideal hotels to stay near The Shard
+Ideal hotels to stay near the Shard

-Tips to optimize your visit
+Tips to make the most of your visit

-- Dress in layers: the temperature at the top of the Shard can be cooler than street level, especially on the outdoor terrace.
+- Dress in layers: the temperature at the top of the Shard can be cooler than at street level, especially on the outdoor terrace.

 Accessibility and services

-Accessibility for disabled people
+Accessibility for people with disabilities

-- Wheelchairs are available free of charge upon request
+- Wheelchairs are available free of charge upon request.

-- Guide dogs are allowed
+- Guide dogs are allowed.

-- Hearing loops are available for visitors with hearing impairments
+- Hearing loops are available for visitors with hearing impairments.

 Restrooms